The statistical spread of transmission outages on a fast protection time scale based on utility data: Discussion and Conclusions

 The patterns with $\ge$3 lines can be evolved by starting with two adjacent line outages and adding lines.
 We show how to estimate from the observed final patterns and the network structure the probability that a line was added to buses already attached to only one line.
 This probability controls whether the pattern evolves tending towards linear strings of lines or tending towards stars in which multiple lines are attached to one bus.
 This probability, together with the statistics of the number of lines in a pattern, are key statistics describing the observed patterns.

 These key statistics can be sampled to generate representative sets of outage patterns consistent with the observed statistics.
 Indeed, this amounts to a novel generative model of the protection system's overall effects at the transmission system scale.
+The generative model is inherently computationally fast, producing network patterns very quickly even in large networks.

-The ability to generate representative outage patterns from any given starting line outage, caused, for instance, by weather or by equipment failure, is important because the historical outages alone will not cover the full range of credible possibilities when assessing the risk of future outages.
+\looseness=-1 The ability to generate representative outage patterns from any given starting line outage, caused, for instance, by weather or by equipment failure, is important because the historical outages alone will not cover the full range of credible possibilities when assessing the risk of future outages.
 Since they are based on utility data, the generated patterns incorporate the common cases of routine operation as well as the rare, but more impactful complicated cases (protection backup, substation design, stuck breaker, hidden failure, common mode etc.) in which outages quickly spread further in the network.
 The patterns of outages on the network can be generated according to their statistics without getting involved in the various mechanisms for their cause and the formidable difficulties in practice of obtaining and representing the details of the protection system and substations across an entire transmission system.
+It is best to apply the generative model to a transmission system with the parameters obtained from the detailed outage data for that transmission system.
+However, if the detailed outage data is not available, as for example in IEEE test systems or synthetic grids, the generative model could be applied with parameters typical of those observed in other systems.
+The generative model is inherently computationally fast, producing network patterns very quickly even in large networks.

 \looseness=-1 We show sample results of the generated patterns.
 To test these generated patterns quantitatively, we define distances between sets of patterns and show that the generated patterns are close to the observed patterns.
 Moreover, we consider whether the generated patterns are from a different probability distribution than the observed patterns when differences in their distance are evaluated.
-A statistical permutation test shows that it is unlikely that the generated patterns are from a different underlying probability distribution than the observed patterns.
+A statistical permutation test shows that it is unlikely in most cases that the generated patterns are from a different underlying probability distribution than the observed patterns.